saadiyaJ/calculator_app/README.md

 <img src="https://github.com/saadiyaJ/calculator_app/blob/main/screenshots/calculator_app.png" alt="App Screenshot" width="200" height="350">

 ## Introduction
-This is a beginner-level Flutter project that demonstrates the use of Riverpod for state management and follows the MVC (Model-View-Controller) architectural pattern.
+This is a beginner-level Flutter project that demonstrates my learnings of how to  use Riverpod for state management and how to follow the MVC (Model-View-Controller) architectural pattern.
 The app showcases basic functionality and serves as a portfolio project to demonstrate my Flutter development skills.

 ## Features